wbprice/trailpack-hapi/README.md

 }
 ```

+#### Doing other things with Hapi
+The Hapi server lives on the Trails global object at `app.packs.hapi.server`.

 ## Contributing
 We love contributions!
 In order to be able to review your code efficiently,
 please keep the following in mind: